How to Setup Bulk 301 Redirects in WordPress

 1. Installing AIOSEO’s Redirection Manager

-To get started, you first need to get AIOSEO Pro or Elite license, then download and install the plugin.
-For detailed instructions, see our guide on how to install All in One SEO.
+To get started, you first need to get an AIOSEO Pro or Elite license, then download and install the plugin.
+For detailed instructions, see our guide on installing All in One SEO.

 If you’ve never installed a plugin before, you can check out WPBeginner’s guide on how to install a WordPress plugin.